-Our Constitution lists our purposes as (1) to promote the art, skill, and teaching of faceting; (2) to expand the knowledge of natural and laboratory-made crystals; (3) to develop and promote uniform rules for faceting competitions within the US and among other countries; (4) to sponsor or assist in managing competitions; and (5) to serve as a national repository and clearing house for faceting designs, published materials, and general information for faceters everywhere.
+Our bylaws list our purposes as (1) to promote the art, skill, and teaching of faceting; (2) to expand the knowledge of natural and laboratory-made crystals; (3) to develop and promote uniform rules for faceting competitions within the US and among other countries; (4) to sponsor or assist in managing competitions; and (5) to serve as a national repository and clearing house for faceting designs, published materials, and general information for faceters everywhere.

 An equally important objective of the USFG is to advance the skills of faceters who want to achieve as close to perfection as possible.
 One of the best ways to approach perfection is to enter competitions where skilled judging denotes perfection, or via “private assessment.”
 We are working on a system to allow members to have stones critiqued by a qualified master cutter.